Many karate-ka feel stretching is all to do with kicking higher or to prevent the muscles being injured while kicking.

 - While sitting, pull your knees back as far as they will go (similar to a sumo stance) to stretch your groin.
-You can do this each time your on the phone.
+You can do this each time you’re on the phone.

 - Stand up from time to time and put one foot up on your chair to stretch your hamstrings.

-- Stand up and stretch your whole body out (stand on tiptoes and stretch your arms above your head).
+- Stand up and stretch your whole body out with a big morning stretch (stand on tiptoes and stretch your arms above your head).

 - Circle your hips and rotate your upper body from side to side.

-- When watching television, sit on the floor and stretch through your quads, hamstrings, and groin.
+- While watching television, sit on the floor and stretch through your quads, hamstrings, and groin.
 When commercials are on, lie down and stretch your back muscles.

-The key in any form of flexibility strategies is to just be consistent.
-Stretching or foam rolling once or twice a week does not get it done.
-It is always better to do 4-5 sessions of 5 minutes in length of flexibility work than 1 session per week of 30 minutes.
-If you are consistently working on your flexibility, range of motion then over time it will greatly improve.
-Generally you will find that relaxing environments are the best time to do do this, ie right before sleeping or waking up.
-The body is more relaxed and will respond nicely to whatever flexibility you choose.
+The key in any form of flexibility strategy is to just be consistent.
+Stretching or foam rolling once or twice a week is not enough.
+It is always better to do 4 or 5 sessions of 5 minutes of flexibility work than 1 session per week of 30 minutes.
+If you are consistently working on your flexibility and range of motion then you will notice improvements over time.

 Relaxed times of day are generally the best time to stretch, e.g. right before sleeping or after waking up.
 The body is more relaxed and will respond more readily to whatever flexibility exercise you choose.